rhyslwells/Data-Archive/content/standardised/Transformer.md

 ---
 ## Transformers in Machine Learning

 A transformer in machine learning (ML) refers to a deep learning model architecture designed to process sequential data, such as natural language processing ([[NLP]]).
-It was introduced in the paper "[[Attention Is All You Need]]" and has since become a cornerstone in NLP tasks.
+It was introduced in the paper "[[standardised/Attention Is All You Need]]" and has since become a cornerstone in NLP tasks.

 ### Key Concepts of a Transformer